-One of the oldest law schools in the country, Columbia also consistently finds itself among the most elite.
-Its location in the heart of New York City instills a cosmopolitan feel at an institution that boasts a host of notable alumni, including Alexander Hamilton, Paul Cravath, and Justice Ruth Bader Ginsburg.
+One of the oldest higher education institutions in the country, Columbia Law School also consistently finds itself among the most elite.
+Its location in the heart of New York City instills a cosmopolitan feel at a school that boasts a host of notable alumni, including Alexander Hamilton; Paul Cravath, an early partner at Cravath, Swaine & Moore; and Justice Ruth Bader Ginsburg.

-Columbia’s global stage is emphasized in its course offerings and opportunities.
-As part of its international focus, Columbia offers single-semester study abroad programs in a dozen different countries as well as international dual degree programs, allowing students to spend their entire third year abroad.
-Almost 80% of Columbia’s entering class has spent at least one year out of college before enrollment, and a large portion of the school’s graduates enter the corporate field, often at some of the biggest and most-recognized international corporate law firms.
+Columbia Law’s global stage is reflected in its course offerings and opportunities.
+As part of the school’s international focus, single-semester study abroad programs are available in more than a dozen different countries as well as international dual-degree programs, allowing students to spend their entire third year abroad.
+Almost 70% of Columbia Law’s 2020 entering class spent at least one year out of college before enrollment, and a large portion of the school’s graduates enter the corporate field, often at some of the biggest and most recognized international corporate law firms.

-Student life is also touched by the pulse of the city.
-Located in Morningside Heights, the school sits within the University’s central campus, surrounded by a diverse array of restaurants and sandwiched by several of the city’s parks, including the famous Central Park.
-The majority of Columbia students choose to reside either in Lenfest Hall, a newly-built residence located near campus, or in other student housing throughout the neighborhood, through a process facilitated by Columbia.
+Student life at Columbia Law is also shaped by the pulse of the city.
+Located in Morningside Heights, the law school sits within Columbia University’s central campus, surrounded by a diverse array of restaurants and sandwiched by several of the city’s parks, including the famous Central Park.
+The majority of Columbia Law students choose to reside either in Lenfest Hall, a newly built residence located near campus, or in other student housing throughout the neighborhood, through a process facilitated by the school.

-In connection with its J.D. program, Columbia offers dual degree programs through 9 different graduate schools (Arts and Sciences, Business, Journalism, Public Health, Urban Planning, International Affairs, Arts, Social Work, and Public and International Affairs).
-Applications to the Law School and another chosen school are filed separately, with each school making an independent decision on admission.
+In connection with its JD program, Columbia Law offers dual-degree programs through several different graduate schools: Arts and Sciences; Business; Journalism; Public Health; Architecture, Planning, and Preservation; International and Public Affairs; Arts; and Social Work.
+Students must file separate applications to the law school and their other chosen school, and each school makes an independent decision on admission.
 Students may also apply initially to the law school and then apply to the other school at a later date, or vice versa.

-Columbia also offers International Dual Degree programs in which students obtain a law degree from Columbia Law School and a separate master’s degree or LL.M degree in a foreign jurisdiction in the same amount of time as the traditional J.D. program, and at no additional cost.
+In addition, Columbia Law offers international dual-degree programs in which students obtain a law degree from Columbia and a separate master’s degree or LLM degree in a foreign jurisdiction in the same amount of time as the traditional JD program and at no additional cost.
 Students in these programs spend their entire third year abroad in Paris, Frankfurt, or London.

-Columbia Law School does not rank students but instead awards two different levels of academic recognition, Kent honors for those who achieve a GPA of 3.8 or higher and Stone honors for those who achieve a GPA of at least 3.41 (and satisfy several other particular grading requirements).
+Columbia Law does not rank its students but instead awards two different levels of academic recognition: Kent honors for those who achieve a GPA of 3.8 or higher, and Stone honors for those who achieve a GPA of at least 3.41 (and satisfy several other grading requirements).

 Clinical and Experiential Learning

-Alternatively, students can participate in the Neighborhood Defender Services of Harlem Community Defense Externship, the Externship on Federal Government – Semester in Washington D.C., the In House Counsel Externship, or a number of simulations and policy labs.
-In simulation classes, students tackle hypothetical real-world legal challenges to develop foundational skills.
+Aligned with the new American Bar Association standards, Columbia Law now requires that all students complete six experiential credits to graduate.
+The school offers a variety of clinics that can help students fulfill this requirement, including the Human Rights Clinic, Community Advocacy Lab, and Lawyering in the Digital Age Clinic.
+Alternatively, students can participate in such programs as the Pro Bono Scholars Program, the Externship on the Federal Government: Semester in Washington DC, and the Criminal Defense externship, or in a number of simulations and policy labs.
+In simulation classes, students tackle real-world legal challenges to develop foundational skills.
 In policy labs, students work in teams and with professionals from other fields to combine theory with hands-on learning in an effort to solve complex public problems.